konveyor/tackle-testapp-public/README.md

 ## Building the application

 The application has a dependency with the _corporate_ configuration-utils library.
 An artifact for that library has been made available using GitHub Packages in this repository and its source code is available under the _configuration-utils_ directory.
-[Since the Maven repository service from GitHub doesn't allow anonymous access for the moment](https://github.com/orgs/community/discussions/26634#discussioncomment-3252637), a settings.xml file like the following is required to build the application:
+[Since the Maven repository service from GitHub doesn't allow anonymous access for public packages for the moment](https://github.com/orgs/community/discussions/26634#discussioncomment-3252637), a settings.xml file like the following is required to build the application:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>